zzwjames/zhiweizhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Zhiwei Zhang.
 A third-year Ph.D. student in the [College of Information Sciences and Technology](https://ist.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/).
 My advisor is [Dr.Suhang Wang](https://suhangwang.ist.psu.edu/).
 I obtained my Bachelor's degree in Computer Science from [Dalian University of Technology](https://en.dlut.edu.cn/).
-My research interests are Trustworthy Machine Learning, Vision Language Model and Graph Neural Network.
+My research interests are Trustworthy Machine Learning, Large Language Model and Graph Neural Network.

 <h2>News</h2>
 [1/2025] Start a new position as an Applied Scientist Intern at Amazon, Palo Alto.<br>